 We’ll need to start with your ceremony time.
 From there, the rest of the wedding timeline planning is just working backwards!
 I’m going to build this timeline based on a ceremony time of 4pm (which is a pretty common time here in Colorado).

 2:00pm Photography start time

-I like having about two hours prior to the ceremony, and arriving just as hair/makeup is finishing up.
+I like having about two hours prior to the ceremony, and arriving just as your getting ready time is coming to a close.

 2:30PM Separate Wedding Party Photos